MotionCharacter: Fine-Grained Motion Controllable Human Video Generation: Methodology

-Personalized human video generation aims to create vivid clips consistent in character identity and motion based on a reference image and text prompt.
-To achieve this goal, we propose a novel model named MotionCharacter which accurately reflects identity information, captures action-based motion, and maintains smooth visual transitions.
+\textbf{Overall Pipeline.} Personalized human video generation aims to create vivid clips consistent in character identity and motion based on a reference image and text prompt.
+To achieve this goal, we propose a framework named \textit{MotionCharacter} which accurately reflects identity information, captures fine-grained motion and maintains smooth visual transitions.
+Our framework is shown in Fig. \ref{fig:fig2}.
 Formally, given a reference ID image $\mathcal{I}$, a text prompt $\mathcal{P}$, an action phrase $\mathcal{A}$, and a motion intensity $\mathcal{M}$, the model $\mathcal{F}$ is designed to produce video $\mathcal{V}$ by:

-Technically, we elaborately design the structure from two aspects, ID-Preserving Optimization and Motion Control Enhancement.
-Besides, we propose a new Human Motion dataset which is specially curated and annotated for training high-fidelity human video generation.
+Our methodology is built upon the central principle of disentanglement, designed to establish an orthogonal control space for human video generation.
+We recognize that to robustly control motion, one must first guarantee the stability of identity, as intense dynamics often corrupt subject-specific features.
+Therefore, our framework is architected around two synergistic pillars that address this challenge sequentially.
+First, our ID-Preserving Optimization strategy establishes a stable identity foundation.
+Second, building upon this foundation, our Motion Control Enhancement module operates to independently manipulate action type and intensity.
+Furthermore, to enable robust training for such a disentangled framework, we introduce the Human-Motion dataset, specifically curated with dual-track annotations for motion semantics and intensity.